Guptacos/spotifython/README.md

 - The top level contructor will take in an optional timeout field, which will be passed into all object constructors.
 This will be used when making calls to the Spotify REST api.
+- REST APIs will use an optional timeout field, which are passed into the object constructor.
+The default will be propagated
 - __Search result__ object contains getter methods for a result from searching.
 - __Artist__ object contains albums and playlists.
 - __Album__ object contains tracks.